 and Duthie Access Path

 .
-But, now that you're warmed up, a better option would be to explore more!
+But, now that you're warmed up, a better option would be to keep riding and explore more!

 Duthie Hill Park was a collaboration between Evergreen Mountain Bike Alliance and King County.
 Since it opened in 2010 the trails have become a hugely popular area for locals and visitors who want to quickly escape to the woods, work on some skills, and enjoy a great ride.